 Introduction to the Mineral Charoite

-Despite being more readily available now than it once was, the mineral charoite is still relatively rare and sourcing larger quantities and finer grade stones can be particularly challenging.
-It's believed there is almost no fine gem grade material left available to mine.
-The mine's remote location makes access extremely difficult especially for heavy machinery so the Republic of Sakha have limited the amount of charoite that can be mined to one hundred tons per year.
+Despite being more readily available now than it once was, charoite is still relatively rare .
+Finding larger quantities and fine grade material can be particularly challenging.
+It's believed there's almost no gem-grade material left available to mine.
+The mine's remote location makes access extremely difficult especially for heavy machinery.
+For this reason the Republic of Sakha has limited the amount of charoite that can be mined each year to one hundred tons.

-Once the mineral charoite became known to the outside world it quickly captured the attention of collectors and enthusiasts.
-Before long it was also being widely used as a lapidary material.
-Gemstones tend to be cut as cabochons.
+Once charoite became known to the outside world it quickly captured the attention of collectors and enthusiasts.
+Before long it was being widely used as a lapidary material.

-The charoite stone at the top of our page is on display in the Smithsonian Natural History Museum, Washington D.C.
-The mineral in our second photo is in London's Natural History Museum.
-Photos (taken by Stone Mania ©) are clickable and redirect to the original full size image.
+The stone at the top of our page is on display in the Smithsonian Natural History Museum, Washington D.C.
+The piece in our second photo is in London's Natural History Museum.
+Photos (Stone Mania ©) are clickable and redirect to the original non-compressed image.